-Fiber (estimated dry matter content) = 3.9%
+Fiber (estimated dry matter content) = 5.1%

 |Estimated Nutrient Content|

-|Dry Matter Basis||29%||15%||48%|
+|Dry Matter Basis||28%||16%||48%|

-|Calorie Weighted Basis||26%||31%||43%|
+|Calorie Weighted Basis||25%||33%||42%|

-The fifth ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
-However, aside from its natural energy content, rice is of only modest nutritional value to a dog.
+The fourth ingredient is barley, a starchy carbohydrate supplying fiber and other healthy nutrients.
+However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.

-The eighth ingredient is chicken fat.
+The seventh ingredient is chicken fat.
 Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.